JackM15/Python-Basics/README.md

 # - computer_guessing_game.py
 A command line guessing game, This time the user types in the number and the computer will have 5 times to guess the users number.
-This used the random library, the time library to make the computer feel more alive and loops, functions, input/output, processing input and loops.
+This used the random library, the time library to make the computer feel more alive and loops, functions, input/output, processing input and validation to confirm the user entered a number.